 Abstract- Since the first community antenna television (CATV) system was deployed in 1948, cable technology has advanced at an astounding rate.
 Today, multiple service providers (MSOs) are competing with telephone companies to deliver the long sought 'triple play' of voice, video and data to residential and business premises.
 Upstream data rates have progressed from dial-up speeds to 10Mbps and to 100s of Mbps in the near future.
 While there are competing standards, the Data over Cable Service Interface Specification (DOCSIS) has emerged as the single MAC and physical layer standard.
 We have developed a model of DOCSIS using the 'ns' simulation package.
 In this tutorial paper we provide a detailed presentation of the DOCSIS protocol.
-To provide a deeper understanding of DOCSIS, we present the results of a simulation analysis focusing on the impact that DOCSIS has on TCP applications.
-The objectives of this tutorial are: 1)to provide an overview of the DOCSIS protocol; 2)to present the 'ns' simulation model; 3)to present preliminary upstream contention and downstream transmission queuing network models (ONMs).
+To provide a deeper understanding of DOCSIS, we present the results of a simulation analysis focusing on the impact that DOCSIS protocol; 2)to present the 'ns' simulation model; 3)to present preliminary upstream contention and downstream transmission queuing network models (QNMs).